FRRouting/frr/doc/developer/workflow.rst

 year old.
 Security fixes may also be backported to older releases depending on severity.

+It is important to note that if a fix is backported to stable branch, all newer stable branches must have that fix too.
+For example, if a fix is backported to ``stable/10.0`` then all releases after ``10.0`` are expected to have that fix where applicable.

 For detailed instructions on how to produce an FRR release, refer to :ref:`frr-release-procedure`.